On the Sample Complexity of Learning for Blind Inverse Problems: LMMSE for blind inverse problems

 This reformulation naturally leads to a nested (bilevel) optimization problem, in which the signal is estimated in a lower-level problem for a fixed forward operator, while the operator itself is identified at the upper level based on the resulting reconstruction, see, e.g., \cite{Hintermueller2015}.

-In the present work, we do not pursue this bilevel formulation further and focus instead on the estimation of the signal for a fixed joint LMMSE structure; exploring fully bilevel formulations for blind LMMSE estimation constitutes a natural direction for future work.
+In the present work, we do not pursue this bilevel formulation further and focus instead on the estimation of the signal for a fixed joint LMMSE structure; exploring fully bilevel formulations for blind LMMSE estimation constitutes a further natural direction of future work.